-VAWO Indian Specialists.
 Both H.R.
-3402 and S. 1197 have provisions for VAWO officers specializing in tribal affairs.
+3402 and S. 1197 have provisions for VAWO officers specializing in tribal affairs and for a formula grant program for Indian safety.
 H.R.
-3402 would require the Director of VAWO to designate one or more employees with demonstrated expertise in tribal law and practice regarding domestic and dating violence, sexual assault, and stalking against members of Indian tribes to comprise a new Tribal Division.
-S. 1197 would instead require establishing within VAWO a Deputy Director for Tribal Affairs.
-Duties for the tribal division administrator or deputy director are similar under both bills.
-Duties for the tribal division administrator would include administering grants and contracts with tribes and tribal organizations (and, under H.R.
-3402, grants to territories); ensuring that the approval of each tribe that benefits from grants and contracts is obtained; ensuring that adequate training, technical assistance, and data collection are made available to tribes and tribal organizations; advising the VAWO director on policies and implementation of laws concerning such crimes; and maintaining a liaison with federal, state, and tribal judicial branches on such crimes.
-While both bills would encourage DOJ to develop policy and enforce federal laws relating to violence (or specific violent crimes) against Indian women (or tribal members), only S. 1197 would direct that DOJ enforcement of these laws include litigation of civil and criminal actions.
+3402 would amend Part T of the Omnibus Crime Control and Safe Streets Act of 1986 by adding two new sections - Section 2016 (Tribal Division) and Section 2017 (Safety for Indian Women Formula Grants Program).
+Under the Tribal Division section, H.R.
+3402 would require the Director of VAWO to designate one or more employees with demonstrated expertise in tribal law and practice regarding domestic and dating violence, sexual assault, and stalking against members of Indian tribes to comprise the tribal division.
+S. 1197 would add a new Section 2007, Tribal Deputy, that would require establishing within VAWO a Deputy Director for Tribal Affairs instead of a tribal division.
+Duties for the administrator of the tribal division/affairs are similar under both bills, although S. 1197 focuses on violence against Indian women while H.R.
+3402 focuses on the specific offenses of domestic and dating violence, sexual assault, and stalking against all members of Indian tribes.
+Duties for the tribal division administrator include administering grants and contracts with tribes and tribal organizations; ensuring that the approval of each tribe that benefits from grants and contracts is obtained; ensuring that adequate training, technical assistance, and data collection are made available to tribes and tribal organizations; advising the VAWO director on policies and implementation of laws concerning such crimes; and maintaining a liaison with federal, state, and tribal judicial branches on such crimes.
+While both bills would require DOJ to develop policy and enforce federal laws relating to violence (or the specific crimes) against Indian women (or tribal members), only S. 1197 directs that DOJ enforcement of these laws include litigation of civil and criminal actions.